betacraftuk/legacyfix/README.md

 - [ ] Unnecessary duplicates of sound files and assets
 - [ ] Offline saving in Classic versions

-### How can I use it?
+## Usage
-- Used by default in the [BetaCraft v2 Launcher](https://github.com/betacraftuk/betacraft-launcher/tree/v2)
+Use the [BetaCraft v2 Launcher](https://github.com/betacraftuk/betacraft-launcher/tree/v2) which includes LF by default,<br>
-- Apply the javaagent in the launcher of your choice
+or apply the javaagent in the launcher of your choice.